krutoo/utils/README.md

     // files imported with `?raw` will be strings with source code of file plugins.pluginRawImport(),

-    // public folder will be copied ti bundle plugins.pluginPublicFiles(),
+    // "public" folder will be copied to bundle plugins.pluginPublicFiles(),

     // ...and more useful other plugins